Why do investors need to be accredited?

 - Individuals having a net worth of more than $1 million, excluding the value of the primary residence.

-- Individuals holding certain professional certifications, designations, and licenses in good standing (Series 7, Series 82, Series 65 holders)
+- Individuals holding certain professional certifications, designations, and licenses that are active and in good standing (Series 7, Series 82, Series 65 holders)

 - Entities owning more than $5,000,000 in “investments” (as defined in the Investment Company Act of 1940, not formed for the specific purpose of acquiring the subject securities